josephajibodu/footypredict/README.md

 properties to any model, add it to the docs at the top.

 Do well to format your code at intervals with composer format

+# For deployments

+It's usually very good to update general codes first.
+For instance, update your .env first in production before pushing the new update.
+This way, all that the system needs are ready.
+It applies for other things.